microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

 ## Selecting the Language Workspace

-There are two workspaces in the workshop, one for Python and one for C#.
+There are three workspaces in the workshop, one for Python, one for C# and one for TypeScript.
 The workspace contains the source code and all the files needed to complete the labs for each language.
 Choose the workspace that matches the language you want to work with.

 === "Python"